+The implications of bycatch on the red snapper stock and the snapper grouper fishery are discussed in Chapter 4 and Appendix G (Bycatch Practicability Analysis (BPA)).
 Regulatory Amendment 35 is intended to address overfishing of red snapper and reduce bycatch of snapper grouper species.
 Both sectors for the snapper grouper fishery likely target a wide range of species other than snapper grouper species during each trip, including dolphin wahoo and coastal migratory pelagic species.
-This results in a varied amount, and type of, bycatch of species.
-The top three species caught with red snapper on a commercial trip in the South Atlantic region are vermilion snapper, gray triggerfish and red porgy (Appendix G, Table G-2).
-For the recreational sector, it is black sea bass, vermilion snapper, and gray triggerfish (Appendix G, Table G-11).
-The implications of bycatch on the red snapper stock and the snapper grouper fishery are discussed in Chapter 4 and Appendix G (Bycatch Practicability Analysis (BPA)).
+This results in a variety of species that may be caught as bycatch on the same South Atlantic fishing trip.
+Additionally, species caught on the same trip may not have all been caught at a similar time, depth, and location.
+Thus, catches of multiple species on the same trip may not necessarily indicate co-occurrence of all of those species.
+The three species most frequently caught on the same commercial trip as red snapper in the South Atlantic region are vermilion snapper, gray triggerfish, and red porgy (Appendix G, Table G.2).
+The top three species for the recreational sector are black sea bass, vermilion snapper, and gray triggerfish (Appendix G, Table G.11).